 Add Straps to Your Infant Seat

-You can add a strap to the seat and make it easy to carry any car seat model over your shoulder.
+If your car seat manufacturer permits it, you can add a strap to the seat and make it easy to carry your car seat over your shoulder or like a backpack.
 This is a hands-free method that will also allow you to do other things.

 Some brands include these straps with the car seat upon purchase, but you can get one separately as well.